ERnsTL/flowd/README.md

 ## Features and Current Status

-> This is alpha software.
-It works, is quite optimized, but not all of the planned features are currently present and it is not ready for business operations having continuity requiments met.
-The API may change unexpectedly.
+> This is alpha software: usable and fairly optimized, but not all planned features are present yet.
+It is not production-ready for continuity-critical operations, and APIs may change without notice.

 FBP network protocol: